-The Low Income Energy Assistance Program (LIEAP) pays part of winter energy bills for eligible people.
-If your heat source is electric, Missoula Electric Cooperative offers LIEAP recipients discounts on their bills.
-You may apply for fuel bill assistance from October 1 through April 30.
+For eligible members, the Low Income Energy Assistance Program (LIEAP) will pay a portion of their winter energy bills.
+If a member has an electric heat source, MEC offers discounts to LIEAP recipients.
+You may apply for fuel assistance annually from October 1 through April 30.

-Eligibility for weatherization and fuel assistance is based on your income and assets.
-To be eligible, you must make no more than 150 percent of the federal poverty level.
-Both homeowners and renters may apply for these programs.
+Eligibility for weatherization and fuel assistance is based on a person’s income and assets.
+Additionally, applicants cannot exceed 150 percent of the federal poverty level.
+Homeowners and renters may apply for these programs.

-Energy Share of Montana is a private nonprofit organization.
-Their primary purpose is to help Montanans faced with energy emergencies meet their needs and move towards self-reliance.
+Energy Share of Montana is a private nonprofit organization with a primary purpose of helping Montanans with energy emergencies.

-Action Inc. is a private nonprofit organization.
-Action Inc. provides low income energy assistance and emergency energy assistance to residents of Granite and Powell County.
+Action Inc. is a private nonprofit organization that provides low income energy assistance and emergency energy assistance to residents of Granite and Powell County.